sara2alharbi/Toxic_tweet/README.md

 # Toxic_tweet
-Using NLP for toxic tweet classification
+This project for NLP course we use NLP for toxic tweet classification , adding a persona cloumn to enhance the accuracy.